woman touching dry skin on face

 Dry facial skin can become rough and even scaly.

-• Normal type facial skin refers to skin that is neither prone to dryness nor oiliness.
+• Normal type: Normal facial skin refers to skin that is neither prone to dryness nor oiliness.
 Many factors can cause normal facial skin to become dry, explained below under ‘What causes dry skin on face’.

-• Dry type facial skin is facial skin that has a tendency to be dry and typically feels tight and slightly rough in some areas.
+• Dry type: Dry facial skin is skin that tends to be dry and typically feels tight and slightly rough in some areas.

-• Oily type facial skin is less likely to become dry, except in the case of excessive washing, or following a poor skincare routine.
+• Oily type: This facial skin is less likely to become dry, except in the case of excessive washing, or following a poor skincare routine.

-• Combination type facial skin tends to develop dryness in certain areas of the face, particularly on the cheeks, whereas the forehead or T-zone is oily.
+• Combination type: Combination facial skin tends to develop dryness in certain areas of the face, particularly on the cheeks, whereas the forehead or T-zone is oily.

 Symptoms of dry facial skin